 ZenHub’s default settings and automatic integrations make it easy to jump in and use Agile estimation for your GitHub projects.

-To learn more about getting started with software estimating in ZenHub, see this handy guide Estimate Work Using Story Points and download our free ebook: Better Software & Stronger Teams.
+To learn more about getting started with software estimating in ZenHub, download our free ebook: Better Software & Stronger Teams.